Hosp. Readmission Reduction

-HRRP is a Medicare value-based purchasing program that encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.
+HRRP is a Medicare value-based purchasing program that, for example, encourages hospitals to improve communication and care coordination to better engage patients and caregivers in discharge plans and, in turn, reduce avoidable readmissions.

 Why is the Hospital Readmissions Reduction Program important?

 HRRP improves Americans’ health care by linking payment to the quality of hospital care.
-CMS incentivizes hospitals to improve communication and care coordination efforts to better engage patients and caregivers on post-discharge planning.
+CMS incentivizes hospitals, for example, to improve communication and care coordination efforts to better engage patients and caregivers on post-discharge planning.